Ani-John/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-a script that prints the absolute path name of the current working directory
+This script prints the absolute path name of any current working directory.